zenglenn42/utbc2019-hw-13-doppelganger/README.md

     * Harden the code to catch duplicate entries.
     * Maybe implement full CRUD.

+* Internationalization hardening
+    * Make error messages iternationalized
+    * Results in Dance Finder are in English :-/ ("Fix It!")

 * Play with other forms of measuring compatibility.
+    * Make the similarity algorithm selectable.

+* Refactor backend code
+    * Leverage OO

+* Sketch out the monetization pitch.

 * Spend time with friends.